Pranav10ss/AWS-Projects/DynamoDB-streams/Readme.md

 * Once the stream is enabled you can add a trigger to invoke a lambda function
 ### Step 3 - Create a Lambda function
 * Name the function and select the runtime as python.
-* Under **Change default execution role**, allow it to create a new IAM role for Lambda function to assume so that it can access the dynamoDB streams and to access CloudWatch logs.
+* Under **Change default execution role**, allow it to create a new IAM role for Lambda function to assume so that it can access the dynamoDB streams and CloudWatch logs.
-* You need to make some changes to the policy attaches to the IAM role.
+* You need to make some changes to the policy attached to the IAM role.
 Add permissions by selecting the sevice as dynamoDB.
-  It rrequires four different actions.
+  It requires four different actions.
 Those ase `GetRecords`,`GetShardIterator`,`DescribeStream`,`ListStreams`.
 * Also add the **dynamoDb stream ARN** to the policy.
 After that review the changes and save.
 * The code of the lambda function will be
 ```python